 Enlarged pores are a common concern for many women of all ages and skin types, especially for those with oily and combination skin.

-Acne is the most common skin condition and affects 80% of people at some point in their life.
-Acne is caused by the body’s immune system creating an inflammatory response to bacteria that lives in the skin called P.acnes.
+Acne, the most common skin condition that affects 80% of people in their lifetime.
+Acne is the body’s response to skin bacteria called P.acnes.

-Acne can result from a number of causes including stress, lack of sleep and hormonal imbalance.
-It is generally agreed that there are four main physical factors that cause acne are.
+Acne can be caused by stress, lack of sleep and hormonal imbalance.
+Find out what the 4 main physical factors that cause acne are.